aGuyNamedJonas/slim-redux/README.md

 [^ Table of Contents ^](#toc)

 ## <a name="future-development"></a>Future Development
-Don't know yet what will be needed in the future (since we just started out) but I already have some ideas:
-- [ ] Test coverage
-- [ ] Centralized payload validation (will be passed to `createSlimReduxStore()`)
-- [ ] Centralized error handling for dealing with failed payload validations and other error actions (will also be passed to `createSlimReduxStore()`)

-This list will be extended, as [feedback](#feedback) comes in!

 ## <a name="contribute"></a>Contribute
 Want to contribute something to this project?
 AWESOME!
 Just open up a pull request or an issue and then let's figure out together whether or not it makes sense to add it to the project!